theozsnowman/nura24/README.md

 4. ``php artisan install``

-This will install and setup your suite: create tables, add core data into tables, create administrator account.
+This will **install and setup** your suite: create tables, add core data into tables, create administrator account.
 You will be prompted to set administrator credentials (name, email and password).

-5. **Setup your public folder**.
+5. **Setup your public folder:**.
 - Option 1: Your web server must directs all requests to your application's public/index.php file (located in your folder where you install the suite).
 This can be set if you have full access to your server configuration.
 - Option 2: If your hosting do not permit access to server configuration, you can move folders and files inside "public" folder to your server public folder (for example: "public_html" if you use Apache Web Server).